 “My dad finally understood,” said Aisha, who emigrated from Bangladesh when she was 10.
 “So even though they may be opened-minded, when they think about their reputation, they kind of have to become strict.”

-Amrana Malik’s mother dropped out before middle school and got married at 14, in Pakistan.
+Amrana Malik’s mother dropped out before middle school and got married, in Pakistan.
 Amrana (no relation to Maria), the senior class president at her school, was not allowed to leave the city for college, and will attend Brooklyn College.
-She is required to cover herself when she travels on the streets (although she secretly took off her head scarf at school), but about two years ago her mom told her not to wear the hijab when she went to interview for a job at ShopRite.
+She is required to cover herself when she travels on the streets (although she sometimes took off her head scarf at school), but about two years ago her mom told her not to wear the hijab when she went to interview for a job at ShopRite.
 Amrana said she thinks her mom was worried that she would be discriminated against.
-She got the job, which she loved, and held it for a year and a half — until a neighbor told her parents that she was talking to a boy.
-They made her quit.
-She chalked it up to concern about reputation as much as actual fears about what she might do.
+(She got the job, which she loved, and held it for a year and a half.)

-“My mom’s bipolar,” joked Amrana, 18, whose persistent irreverence elicited giggles from her friends.
-“The only reason she makes me cover my head, like in school and transportation-wise, is because she’s like, ‘all the girls are going to be wearing it.’
+“The only reason she makes me cover my head, like in school and transportation-wise,” Amrana said, “is because she’s like, ‘all the girls are going to be wearing it.’
 So it has a lot to do with society.”